Penn State University Board of Trustees

 - and you have not otherwise opted out of Penn State communications.

-Those alumni who have previously requested a ballot in the 2018 process do not need to request a nomination ballot again.
-It will automatically be sent to you beginning on January 15, providing you still have a valid email address on file with the University and it has not changed.
-The Nomination Phase will continue until 5:00 p.m.
-(Eastern) on Monday, February 25, 2019.
+Those alumni who have previously requested a ballot in the 2019 nomination process do not need to request an election ballot.
+It will automatically be sent to you beginning on April 10, providing you still have a valid email address on file with the University and it has not changed.
+The Election Phase will continue until 9:00 a.m.
+(Eastern) on Thursday, May 2, 2019.

 Undergraduate students and Graduate students (who do not have a Penn State undergraduate degree) currently enrolled at the University are not eligible to participate in the election.